 The Peloponnese is a quiet and exceptionally picturesque area to visit.
 It's full of small villages, unspoilt beaches, forested mountains, valleys and gorges as well as plenty of archaeological sites to explore.

 A fly drive is a great way to see the countryside, stopping off in out-of-the-way places and interacting with local people.

-See Kalavrita with its rack and pinion railway and visit the Argolis region, home to the ancient site of Mycenae & amphitheatre at Epidavros plus many castles and fortresses, dotted around the Peloponnese.
-The beaches around the Peloponnese are some of the most beautiful in Greece.
+See Kalavrita with its rack and pinion railway; head to the mountains to visit tucked-away villages such as Vytina and Dhimitsana; visit the Argolis region, home to lovely Nafplion, the ancient site of Mycenae & amphitheatre at Epidavros; visit the many castles and fortresses dotted around the Peloponnese.
+Monemvasia (known as the Gibraltar of Greece) is certainly an unusual place in which to spend the night!
+The Mani, in the south of the Peloponnese, has a rich history, a wild mountainous scenery, quiet beaches and little fishing villages.
+The unspoilt beaches around the Peloponnese are amongst some of the most beautiful in Greece.

-Where to visit
+Cities to visit

-M Asser, October 2017
+M Asser, UK, October 2017

 P Robinson, UK, Sept 2016